Autism spectrum disorder (ASD) is a group of neurodevelopmental disorders that affect the brain.

 - inappropriate emotional reactions

-- shows lack of fear or more fear than expected
+- showing a lack of fear or more fear than expected

 - little interest in social interactions or social activities